obsidian-rs/obsidian/README.md

 # Obsidian
-Make the web development fun again

 ## What's Obsidian?

-`Obsidian` is a web-application framework in Rust.
+`Obsidian` is a web-application framework in Rust with a vision to make Rust web development fun.

 ## Code Status